praj-bellakka/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the home folder for your FitNUS Tracker.
 4. Type the following command in your terminal to run this program:`java -jar FitNus.jar`
 5. If this is your first time using FitNUS, (i.e. users with incomplete or missing user data) FitNUS will prompt you to fill in some initial details.
-If you have successfully run the programme, you should see the following message:
+If you have successfully run the programme, you should see messages similar to the following:

 ![](diagrams-UG/launch.png)